fraterrisus/dragonwars-crack/doc/Spells.md

 | `0x3b` | 15 | Misc   | Kill Ray             | Zap (`0x05b1`) |
 | `0x3c` | 8  | Misc   | Prison (!)           | Hold (`0x08b3`) |

-Whenever you cast a spell, the game checks to see whether that spell triggers any [Special Events](Events.md).
+Whenever you cast a spell, the game first checks to see whether that spell triggers any [Special Events](Events.md).
 This is how the Magic College test works, for instance.
-In the case of *H:Reveal Glamour*, there are no other "illusions" in the game to dispel, so there is no impact on the game state when you cast that spell.

 ## Data